 2. Your body will adapt.

 While training with a mask might seem almost impossible at first, you will get used to it after a while.
 The human body is incredible and is capable of adapting to many outside stressors.
-See it as an advantage; your performance might become even better when you can work out again without a mask.
+It might could have a positive impact over time, but it will not replace an altitude training.

 3. You will not spread germs around.